dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 assert(charCodes[0] == 78);
 {% endpc %}

-#### Upper and lower case
+#### Converting to uppercase or lowercase

-Easily convert strings to their upper and lower case variants.
+Easily convert strings to their uppercase and lowercase variants.

 {% pc dart 0 %}
-// convert to upper case
+// uppercase
 assert("structured web apps".toUpperCase() == 'STRUCTURED WEB APPS');

-// convert to lower case
+// lowercase
 assert("STRUCTURED WEB APPS".toLowerCase() == 'structured web apps');
 {% endpc %}

 #### Trimming and empty strings

-Remove all leading and trailing whitespace with trim(), and check whether a string is empty (length is zero) with isEmpty().
+Remove all leading and trailing white space with trim().
+To check whether a string is empty (length is zero), use isEmpty().

 {% pc dart 0 %}
 // trim a string